Jdoemensah/Jdoemensah/README.md

 👋 Hi there, I’m Jackson.

-I am a PhD(c) in renewable materials science and MPA Candidate in Public Policy.
+I am a PhD(c) in renewable materials science.

 I a multidisciplinary.
-My core interests include, but are not limited to sustainability/clean tech, Electric vehicles and public policy analysis.
+My core interests include, but are not limited to process improvement, industrial engineering, policy analysis, leadership.

-I love to talk about clean tech, sustainability especially in electric vehicles, public policy analysis, climate change and forest products among others.
+I love to talk about sustainability engineering, Startups and Leadership.

-I’m looking to collaborate on engineering project/program maanagement, carbon benefits forecasting and sustainability policy analysis.
+I’m always looking to collaborate on engineering project/program maanagement, carbon benefits forecasting and sustainability/engineering policy analysis projects.
 📫 Reach me via: jdoemensah@gmail.com

 <!---